Asher Roth

-Asher Paul Roth (born August 11, 1985) is an American rapper.
-He is best known for his debut single "I Love College".
-Roth released his debut studio album Asleep in the Bread Aisle, on April 20, 2009, by Universal Motown, SRC, and School Boy Records; the latter of which was launched by Roth's former manager Scooter Braun.
-Roth later left Schoolboy Records in late 2012, due to creative differences with Braun.
-In 2013, Roth signed with indie record label Federal Prism, on which he released his second studio album, RetroHash.
+Asher Paul Roth (born August 11, 1985) is an American rapper from Morrisville, Pennsylvania.
+He is best known for his 2009 debut single "I Love College," which peaked at number 12 on the Billboard Hot 100 and foresaw the birth of frat rap, a college-oriented subgenre of hip hop.

+Prior, Roth signed with SRC Records in 2008, as well as then-So So Def Recordings executive Scooter Braun's newfound record label, Schoolboy Records that same year.
+His contract entered a joint venture with Universal Motown Records to release the aforementioned song, which served as lead single for Roth's debut studio album, Asleep in the Bread Aisle (2009).
+Despite mixed reviews, the album peaked at number five on the Billboard 200 and became his only release with a major label, due to creative differences with Braun.
+Roth signed with the indie record label Federal Prism to release his second studio album, RetroHash (2014), which moderately entered the Billboard 200.
+His third album, Flowers on the Weekend (2020), was widely panned by critics.

 Life and career

 1985–2007: Early life and career beginnings

 Roth was born and raised in Morrisville, Pennsylvania.
 He is of Jewish and Scottish ancestry.
-His mother, Elizabeth (née McConnell), is a yoga instructor, and his father, David Roth, is the executive director of a design firm.
+His mother, Elizabeth (née McConnell), is a yoga instructor, and his father, David Roth (not to be confused with David Lee Roth), is the executive director of a design firm.
 He attended Pennsbury High School.
 After graduating from high school, he entered West Chester University and became an Elementary Education major, while continuing to record verses over the popular production of other rappers.

 During his sophomore year, he posted some of his verses on his Myspace page and sent a friend request to Scooter Braun, an Atlanta-based promoter and former VP of Marketing for Jermaine Dupri's So So Def Recordings.
 One week after speaking to Braun, Roth flew down to Atlanta and was immediately signed by Braun, who subsequently became his manager.